-You do not write the LIC capital gain amount at item 18.
+You do not write the LIC capital gain amount at question 18 in your supplementary tax return.

-EXAMPLE 20: LIC capital gains
+Example 20: LIC capital gains

 Ben, an Australian resident, was a shareholder in XYZ Ltd, a LIC.
 Last March, Ben received a dividend from XYZ Ltd of \$70,000 including a LIC capital gain amount of \$50,000.
 Ben can claim a \$30,000 franking credit relating to the dividend.
 Ben includes on his tax return the following amounts: